Secured vs unsecured credit card: what are the differences?

 Want to send money to someone in another country?
 One of the cheapest ways to do it is with Wise.

 Open an account with Wise and you can send money all over the world for low, transparent fees¹.
 What’s more, you’ll always get the mid-market exchange rate.
 This is the fairest rate you can get, the one you’ll find on Google or currency sites like XE.com.

 Sending money with Wise is quick, easy and secure.
 And it ensures that more of your money arrives at its destination.
 Also, the Wise money transfer app is available on both the App Store and Google Play.

 Sending, receiving and adding money on Cash App is as easy as one-two-three.
 Let’s first take a look at how to send money.

 If you want to send a payment on Cash App, all you need to do is:

 - Enter the amount you want to send

 - Enter the recipient’s phone number, email address or $Cashtag

 Sending was easy, right?
 So now let’s take a look at how to receive money on Cash App.
-Luckily, just like sending, receiving is a walk in the park.
+Luckily, just like sending money on Cash App, receiving it is a walk in the park.

 Cash App offers another neat feature, which is the ability to request payments.
 To request a payment, all you need to do is: